 It may be the case that these custom fields will be offered in the new CRM out-of-the-box, or replaced by other means.

 Some data from your legacy solution will take a different form in the new platform.
-It’s a great chance to take a closer look at some of your “flat” data and add to it a dimension by attributing tags for example.
+It’s a great chance to take a closer look at some of your “flat” data and add a dimension to it by attributing tags, for example.

-5. Create Migration Tool
+5. Create a Migration Tool

 The most technically challenging task, of course, is to develop the tool or a script that will automatically migrate all data into the new platform.
 CRM migration service providers should be able to assist you with this.